Fate/Stay Night: Unlimited Blade Works (TV series): Release

+Cover art for the first season DVD of the Unlimited Blade Works TV series.

 The series was first announced in early 2014, and official announcements about its cast and storyline were made in July 2014.
-The anime was jointly produced by Aniplex, Notes, and Ufotable, the same studios that co-produced the 2011–2012 anime adaptation of Fate/Zero.
-It is directed by Takahiro Miura, with music composed by Hideyuki Fukasawa; character designs by Tomonori Sudou, Hisayuki Tabata, and Atsushi Ikariya, based on the original designs by Takashi Takeuchi; and art, 3D, and photography directions by Koji Eto, Kōjirō Shishido, and Yūichi Terao, respectively.
-The first half of the series ran from October 4 to December 27, 2014, and the second half ran from April 4 to June 27, 2015.
+The anime was jointly produced by Aniplex, Notes Co., Ltd., and Ufotable, the same studios that co-produced the 2011–2012 anime adaptation of Fate/Zero.
+It was directed by Takahiro Miura, with music composed by Hideyuki Fukasawa; characters designed by Tomonori Sudō, Hisayuki Tabata, and Atsushi Ikariya, based on the original designs by Takashi Takeuchi; and art, 3D, and photography directions by Koji Eto, Kōjirō Shishido, and Yuichi Terao, respectively.
+The first season ran from October 5 to December 28, 2014, while the second season ran from April 5 to June 28, 2015.
 An advanced screening online premiered on September 28, 2014, in several countries across the world, including Japan, the United States, France, Germany and South Korea.
 In Japan, the series was collected in a total of eleven DVD volumes, which were released from November 26, 2014, to September 30, 2015.
 Two compilation Blu-ray disks were also released.
 The first disk containing the first season was released on March 25, 2015.
 The second disk was released on October 7, 2015.

 Aniplex of America acquired streaming and home video rights to the 2014 series for North America.
 They released an English dub for the first half of the series on DVD and limited Blu-ray Disc on August 25, 2015.
 A ten-minute original video animation episode, titled Sunny Day, was included with the Blu-ray release for the second half of the series, which was released on October 7, 2015.
 The episode was based on an alternate ending from the visual novel.

 To promote the anime, Shirou, Saber, Rin and Archer were added to the video game Summons Board.
 Crossover game The Alchemist Code was used to promote the anime as well.